 As rates change frequently, it is worth checking with Santander - or with your mortgage broker - to ensure you get the most up to date rates before you make an application.
 It is generally true though that Santander offers below-average interest rates for the majority of its products, which helps drive its popularity in a competitive marketplace.

-After the initial introductory period, the product reverts to the standard variable rate, which is currently 4.74%.
+After the initial introductory period, the product reverts to the standard variable rate, which is currently 5.49% (from August 2022).

 How long does it take to get a mortgage offer from Santander?

 The length of time it takes for your application to be processed by the underwriters and your mortgage to be approved will vary over time, with some periods being busier than others and the approval process taking longer.
 At the time of writing, the average times it takes to get an offer are: